druiz07/VendinMachineJava/README.md

 ### 4. **Buy Product**
 The user can select a product and proceed with purchasing it if they have enough money.
 If the purchase is successful, the product's stock is automatically reduced.
 If the money is insufficient, the system will show the remaining amount.
 If the product is out of stock, the user will be informed.
+When a user uses its money , if there is extra money from other operation , it will be used (if its enough to buy the product)
 ### 5. **Exit**
 Choosing this option will close the program and terminate the execution.